fhubin/solidity-trustee/README.md

 found [here](https://github.com/fhubin/solidity-trustee).

 In a nutshell, anyone owning an identity (just installing an Etherum compatible wallet on your smart phone will create one for you) on the Etherum blockchain can create an instance of the _Trustee_ contract.
-This person (N.B. such contracts can also be created programatically) would be considered as the trustor/settlor of the trust.
+This person (N.B. such contracts can also be owned by an identity not linked to a human being) would be considered as the trustor/settlor of the trust.
 At the creation process, the settlor has to specify who the beneficiary is by setting his/her/its identity in the contract.
 When the instance of the _Trustee smart contract_ is created, it gets an identity on the blockchain too.
-The condition at which the assets held _in trust_ can be transfered to the _beneficiary_ is a simple time-based one.
+The condition at which the assets held _in trust_ by the _Trustee_ can be transfered to the _beneficiary_ is a simple time-based one.
 In other word, at the contract creation, the settlor has also to specify how long the assets are going to be locked _in trust_.
 More complex release condition can be programmed but I did it that way for the sake of simplicity.

 As soon as the trust structure is created, anyone can transfer assets to it.
 From then on and as long as the 'soon to be transferred' asset accepts that transfer (some asset might require the destinaton to be vetted) and it is